Georgia EBT Deposit Schedule for 2025

 Report Any Recent Life Change and Ask DFCS to Recalculate Your Allotment

-Bridge the Gap with No-Cost Groceries and Meals
+Bridge the Gap With No-Cost Groceries and Meals

 Track Your EBT Balance and Earn Cashback with Benny

-Download Benny to take control of your budget and get more from your EBT benefits.
+This can help you stretch your funds between each EBT payment schedule.
+Download Benny to take control of your spending and get more from your EBT benefits, especially as you approach the next SNAP deposit dates.